Jun 272024

 Blown Fuse Indicator Circuit using one transistor

-It is very important to correct faults in the electrical system of a car or motorcycle or another, as soon as possible.
+It is very important to correct faults in the electrical system of a car, motorcycle or other vehicle as soon as possible.

-If you don’t know that a fuse is blown, you may run into trouble when the problem is harder to solve.
-For example, at night or far from a mechanical workshop.
+If you don’t know that a fuse has blown, you may get into trouble when the problem is more difficult to solve.
+For example, at night or far from a mechanic’s shop.

-The circuit shown in the diagram is made up of few elements.
-The most important is a PNP bipolar transistor, which functions as a switch.
+The circuit shown in the diagram consists of only a few elements.
+The most important is a PNP bipolar transistor that acts as a switch.

 Blown Fuse Indicator Circuit using one transistor